-Full-Time and Part-Time Employees working at least twenty hour per week are eligible for paid Maternity Leave.
+Full-Time and Part-Time Employees working at least twenty hours per week regularly are eligible for paid Maternity Leave.
 Call/Per Diem and Temporary Employees are not eligible for paid Maternity Leave.
 Employees who satisfy the eligibility criteria are immediately eligible for benefits under this section.